-18 RATES OF PAY FOR 2021 AND 2022
+18. RATES OF PAY FOR 2025, 2026 and 2027

-- 18.1 Salaries are specified in cl.49 and 53 and schedules 1B and 2B of this Agreement. - 18.2 An Employee shall be paid in accordance with the appropriate classification level specified in schedules 1B and 2B of this Agreement, including any subsequent increases agreed upon in accordance with this Agreement. - 18.3 All Employees pay rates specified in schedules 1B and 2B will be increased by a minimum annual increase of 1% from the first full pay period commencing on or after 1 December 2021 and on or after 1 December 2022.

-- 18.4 The Consultative Committee will meet with the Principal in August of each year (ie August 2021 and August 2022) to engage in consultation to determine if the School will increase the Employees pay rates by more than the requisite minimum of 1% specified in cl.18.3. - 18.5 Consultation commenced in a particular year, in accordance with this clause, will be finalised by no later than 20 November of that year. - 18.6 Any decision made by the School will need to take into account a broad number of factors including enrolment levels, financial capacity of the School and broader economic factors affecting fee paying parents.
-If a salary increase, beyond the minimum 1% increase as specified in clause 18.3 is agreed upon, the salary increase will be paid from the first full pay period commencing on or after 1 December that year.
+- 18.1 Salaries are specified in cl.49 and 53 and schedules 1B and 2B of this Agreement. - 18.2 An Employee shall be paid in accordance with the appropriate classification level specified in schedules 1B and 2B of this Agreement, including any subsequent increases agreed upon in accordance with this Agreement. - 18.3 The pay rates specified in schedules 2B will be increased by a minimum annual increase of 1% from the first full pay period commencing on or after 1 January 2025, on or after 1 January 2026 and on or after 1 January 2027. - 18.4 The Consultative Committee will meet with the Principal in August of each year (ie August 2024, August 2025, and August 2026) to engage in consultation to determine if the School will increase the Employees pay rates by more than the requisite minimum of 1% specified in cl.18.3. - 18.5 Consultation commenced in a particular year, in accordance with this clause, will be finalised by no later than 20 November of that year. - Any decision made by the School will need to take into account a broad number of factors including enrolment levels, financial capacity of the School and broader economic factors affecting fee paying parents.
+If a salary increase, beyond the minimum 1% increase as specified in clause 18.3 is agreed upon, the salary increase will be paid from the first full pay period commencing on or after 1 January each year of the Agreement.
 For the avoidance of doubt, an increase agreed upon in accordance with this clause is considered a term of this Agreement. - 18.7 The salary schedules will be published via the School Intranet, or an equivalent means.

-19 PERSONAL/CARER'S LEAVE
+19. PERSONAL/CARER'S LEAVE

-Personal leave is as provided for in the NES except where this Agreement provides ancillary or supplementary terms.
+19.1 Personal leave is as provided for in the NES except where this Agreement provides ancillary or supplementary terms.